chatswithjc/godisgood/content/en/docs/book/god-alone-is-enough.md

 The most **EMPOWERING** presence for every **POSITIVE CHOICE** you make is God!
 Read these promises.
 Every time you make a **POSITIVE CHOICE** God is next to you, ready to assist you!

-**For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.** (2 Timothy 1:7, NLT)
+**For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.** *(2 Timothy 1:7, NLT)*

 **I know what it is to be in need, and I know what it is to have plenty.
-I have learned the secret of being content in any and every situation…I can do all this through him who gives me strength.** (Philippians 4:12, 13- NIV).
+I have learned the secret of being content in any and every situation…I can do all this through him who gives me strength.** *(Philippians 4:12-13 NIV)*.

-**God is our refuge and strength, an ever-present help in trouble.** (Psalm 46:1, NIV)
+**God is our refuge and strength, an ever-present help in trouble.** *(Psalm 46:1, NIV)*